Andrew Flintoff: Documentaries

 His career has been subject of a number of TV films and documentaries.
-In Freddie Flintoff: Hidden Side of Sport broadcast on the BBC One in 2012, he talks candidly in moving interviews with Steve Harmison, Vinnie Jones and Ricky Hatton and others about the serious effects of depression.
-He confronts his own issues as captain of England under pressure and under fire at the top of his game.
-Freddie reveals the stigma attached to talking about depression in the face of an often unforgiving public.
+In Freddie Flintoff: Hidden Side of Sport broadcast on the BBC One in 2012, he talks candidly in interviews with Steve Harmison, Vinnie Jones and Ricky Hatton and others about the serious effects of depression.

 In the documentary Flintoff: From Lord's to the Ring in 2012 broadcast on Sky 1, the cricket champion is followed in a 3-episode series while pursuing a possible career as a professional boxer under the guidance of trainers Barry McGuigan and his son Shane McGuigan.
-"Biggie", Sugar Ray Leonard, Mike Tyson make appearances in the documentary where Flintoff is preparing for a boxing match.

-In 2020, Flintoff presented a documentary that aired on the BBC One called Freddie Flintoff: Living With Bulimia.
+In 2020, Flintoff presented a documentary that aired on BBC One called Freddie Flintoff: Living With Bulimia.
 In the documentary, Flintoff talks with other men who have suffered with bulimia and discusses the stigma around men who suffer with eating disorders.
-Flintoff has suffered with bulimia for over 20 years, since he was 20 years old.
-At the end of the documentary, Flintoff said that he would like to seek treatment for his eating disorder, which he has never done previously, despite the long period he had been struggling with it.
+Flintoff has suffered with bulimia since he was 20 years old.
+At the end of the documentary, Flintoff said that he would like to seek treatment for his eating disorder.